dreamcatcher-tech/jest-ai/README.md

 How should we handle peoples data ?
 Detect successful chains so we can get there quicker next time.
 In the background we should be processing for success scores.

+Extract a common format from each one, and walk the db

 ## Issues

 1. if a chat is loaded with an assistant, then the response is not automatically sent to gpt until the next user input